-Developments of 100 or more dwellings will be expected to provide a minimum of 5% self or custom build properties on site through the provision of serviced plots.
+Developments of 100 or more dwellings will be expected to provide 5% self or custom build properties on site through the provision of serviced plots unless this can be satisfactorily demonstrated to be unfeasible.
 Once completed and available for development, the serviced plots should be marketed for a period of not less than 12 months.
 Marketing should be in accordance with the principles set out in Appendix 4.
 If, following this period, any of the serviced plots remain unsold, they may be built out by the developer.